chamilo/chamilo-lms/plugin/check_extra_field_author_company/README.md

-Add authors and company funcionabily
+Adjust the variables to display the "Distribution by entity" and "Distribution by author" reports.
 ======

-bla bla bla
-This plugin adds a button to allow users to login to Chamilo through CAS authentication.

-In order for the plugin to work, you'll have to:

-* enable your CAS connection to display this button
-* configure your CAS connection to have the button work
-* go to Administration > Configuration settings > CAS and follow the instructions

-This plugin has been made to be added in the login_top region, but you can put it wherever you want.
+This plugin adds the extra fields necessary to display "Distribution by entity" and "Distribution by author" reports.
+* For the "Distribution by entity" report to be displayed, it is necessary to have the type of extra user field, with a multiple selector.
+The name of this field must be "company".
+* For the "" Distribution by author "report to be displayed, it is necessary to have the field type extra learning path, with a multiple selector drop-down.
+The name of this field must be "authors".